StecJR/dpms/README.md

 - Wireless Data Transmission: The Wi-Fi module to send sensor data to an Android application.
 - Android Companion App: A modern Jetpack Compose app for Android that allows for remote viewing of environmental data.
 - Modular Codebase: For clarity and maintainability, the codebase is modular and divided into bitmaps.h, handlers.h, and Sketch.ino.
-- Efficient Communication: Lightweight and quick data transfer is achieved by using HTTP and plain text.
+- Efficient Communication: Lightweight and quick data transfer is achieved by using TCP protocol and plain text.

 ## ⚙️ Setup
 ### 💻 Hardware Requirements
 - Arduino Uno R3.
 - DHT11 Sensor.
 - Soil Moisture Sensor.
-- SSD1306 i2c 128x64 OLED Display.
+- SSD1306 128x64 I2C OLED Display.
 - ESP8266 Serial Esp-01 Wi-Fi Module.
 - ESP8266 Esp-01 Wi-Fi Module Adapter.
 ### 🔌 Wiring